 PhD, LLM (Media, Communications and Information Technology) (UNSW)

 Grad Dip Communications, Grad Dip Legal Practice (UTS)

 BA LLB (Hons I) (Syd)

 Dr Kayleen Manwaring is a Senior Lecturer at UNSW Law & Justice, and in 2022-2023 she has been appointed Senior Research Fellow in the UNSW Allens Hub for Technology, Law and Innovation ('Hub').
-She joined the School of Private & Commercial Law in 2021, transferring from UNSW Business after a number of years teaching corporations law and intellectual property to business students.
+She joined the School of Private & Commercial Law in 2021, transferring from UNSW Business after a several years teaching corporations law and intellectual property to business students.
 Kayleen leads a research stream on 'Challenges for a Cyber-Physical World' as part of the Hub and is also a member of the UNSW Institute for Cyber Security and the UNSW AI Institute.

 Prior to becoming an academic, she spent many years working as a commercial lawyer, as in-house counsel and in law firm knowledge management, in Sydney and London, for Blake Dawson (now Ashurst), AMP, Freehills (now Herbert Smith Freehills) and SJ Berwin (later King & Wood Mallesons).
 Her work in practice primarily focused on commercial contracts in the area of technology acquisition and licensing, intellectual property, and communications.
 Her first professional job was as an information consultant for Andersen Consulting (now Accenture).